fbpx

 1.1 Naming your trucking business:

 Selecting a unique name for your trucking business is a very important step in the formation of a trucking business.
-You can search the trademark search on the internet to see if the names you are suggesting are taken or is available.
+You can search the trademark search on the internet to see if the names you are suggesting are taken or are available.

 If you want you can include your first and last names in a business name.
 You can also file a DBA (doing business as), otherwise known as “fictitious name,” or set up an LLC or INC with your business name.